JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 Programmers notes:
 Copyright (c) 2003-2019 Jack Heeley, all rights reserved. https://github.com/JackHeeley/App3Dev

+    This program is free software : you can redistribute itand /or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.If not, see < http://www.gnu.org/licenses/>.

 StdAfx.h is modified to target windows 7 and higher